First Anglo-Burmese War: Causes

 In September 1823, the casus belli was British and Burmese forces clashing to claim Shalpuri Island near Chittagong.
-The Burmese considered the British sepoys raising their flag as a provocation which in turn led to Burmese troops attacking the sepoys and driving them out.
-The British considered the attack as unprovoked and Burmese occupation as war.
+The Burmese considered the British sepoys raising their flag as a provocation and were warned by the Konbaung Governor of Arakan, Maha Mingyi Kyawswa that the British were on Burmese territory as part of Konbaung Arakan and refusual to leave would lead to war.
+When the British ignored him, Kyawswa's troops attacked and drove out the sepoys.
+The British considered the island as their as part of British Bengal and the attack as unprovoked and Burmese occupation as war.

 In January 1824, Burma sent one of their top generals, Thado Thiri Maha Uzana, into Cachar and Jaintia to disperse the rebels.
 The British sent in their own force to meet the Burmese in Cachar, resulting in the first clashes between the two.
 The war formally broke out on 5 March 1824, following border clashes in Arakan.

 The British reason for the war was, in addition to expanding British Bengal's sphere of influence, the desire for new markets for British manufacturing.
 The British were also anxious to deny the French the use of Burmese harbours and concerned about French influence at the Court of Ava, as the kingdom was still known to them.
 British Ambassador Michael Symes's mission was equipped to gain as much knowledge as possible of the country for future British plans whereas previous envoys were concerned principally with trade concessions.

 Anglo-French rivalry had already played a role during Alaungpaya's endeavours of unifying the kingdom.
 The Burmese in these wars were advancing into smaller states not ruled by the British or the subject of expansionist goals by the British before the war began, and the British were not so much preoccupied by the refugee problem initially as by the threat posed by the French until further incidents forced their hand.
+Peers also stated that the British military establishment in India was simply eager to fight after several years of military victories in the last decade against Napoleon and the Marathas.